-“We don’t need no education” sings the crowd of convincingly rough and tumble cockney street urchins who provide the emotional hit towards the end of Pink Floyd’s “Another Brick In The Wall (Part 2).
-No education, eh?
+“We don’t need no education” sings the crowd of convincingly rough and tumble cockney street urchins who provide the choral vocals that gives us the emotional hit towards the end of Pink Floyd’s “Another Brick In The Wall (Part 2).
+Oh, you don’t need “no education, do you, eh?
 Oh yeah?
-Really?
-Try it without the education that enables you to read the bloody words that you are singing in the first place.
+Really?”
+Try it.
+Go on – try living without any education, particularly without the education that enables you to read the bloody words that you are singing in the first place.
 Yes, let’s see what would happen if you received no education whatsoever, shall we?

 “Another Brick In The Wall, Part 2” holds the distinction of being the first number one single of the 1980s.
 It was the first time that Pink Floyd had released a single as far as I could remember at that time as they were a serious album band, the type that my elder brothers would listen to.
-As an increasingly hormonal 11 year old, in the final year of primary school, the chanting sing-along nature of the child choir connected with me, and I sung along too.
+Yeah, one of those bands like Led Zepplin, who considered singles to be a dirty promotional tool that was beneath their art.
+Well, as somebody who was raised on the songs of The Beatles, Bowie, Slade etc, I can tell you that they were unbelievably wrong.
+However, as an increasingly hormonal 11 year old, in the final year of primary school, the chanting sing-along nature of the child choir somehow connected with me, and I sung along too.

 Go on, you can do it too right now: